 NSW COMPETITION LEVELS 2019

 The rhythmic levels system consists of levels 1-10.
 Levels 1-6 see the young gymnasts develop their fundamental skills with the apparatus.
 Levels 1-10 compete at a State level.
-There is a national competition for Levels 5-9 open in 2018.
+There is a national competition for Levels 5-9 in 2019.